Frequently asked questions

 May the weather affect my tour?

 If we have wind or rain, which are common in Iceland, then we will not be affected.
-That will not stop us, but please remember to bring waterproof jackets and trousers and good shoes.
+That will not stop us in our day tours, but please remember to bring waterproof jackets and trousers and good shoes.
 If we will have extreme weather conditions or bad road condition, we might need to adjust or cancel the trip.

 Northern Lights in Iceland: What-Why-When-Where?